emperorfin/MilitaryJet/README.md

 interested in a particular test case.
 Note that newer test classes with higher numbers suffixed in their names have very fewer and necessary comments.

+## Porting

+I look forward to see [this](https://github.com/emperorfin/MilitaryJet/tree/master/app/src/androidTest) getting ported to other client frameworks and UI toolkits such as React, Flutter, etc.